Sign Up As A Member

 Here are a few frequently asked questions from fans and attendees about the Argentina Open’s prize money.

 Yes.
-The Argentinean government taxes all player earnings at the Argentina Open, reaching as high as 35%.
+The Argentinean government taxes all player earnings at the Argentina Open up to 35%.

 Home > Prize Money > Argentina Open Prize Money